Cadmus Marker for Classic Cadmus

 Adding rubrics to Classic Cadmus

-3. Click Set requirements, grading options and settings.
-Under the Marking + Feedback section, select Cadmus Marker.
+- Click Set requirements, grading options and settings.
+Under the Marking + Feedback section, select Cadmus Marker and add the total marks in the Max Points column.

-7. When creating a rubric from scratch, click on the Rubric Format button to switch between actual points and weighted percentages and change the order of scale items - ascending left to right or descending left to right.
+- When creating a rubric from scratch, click on the Rubric Format button to switch between actual points, absolute points, and weighted percentages and change the order of scale items - ascending left to right or descending left to right.
 You can also toggle between list and grid views when setting up the rubric.

-11. When reusing rubrics, select a previously used rubric and click "Preview."
-If all the criteria and scales are acceptable, click Use rubric.
-You can then edit the rubric and save it to use for grading.
+- When reusing rubrics, select a previously used rubric from the list.
+If all criteria and scales are acceptable, click Use rubric.
+If not, you can edit the rubric and save it for grading.
+Click Preview to view how the rubric appears to students.
+Click on Download PDF to export an offline copy of the rubric.

 Grading Classic Cadmus assessments with a Rubric

-2. This will take you to the Marking view, where the student's name is displayed at the top.
+- This will take you to the Marking view, where the student's name is displayed at the top.
 Use the navigation arrows or the Next Student button to switch between submissions.
-Click on the dropdown to search and find particular student submissions.
+Click the dropdown to search for specific student submissions.

-3. The Marking and Feedback tabs are in the right panel.
+- The Marking and Feedback tabs are in the right panel.
 The Marking tab displays the marking criteria according to the rubric.
-Click the scale buttons to calculate marks based on the weighting percentage automatically.
-Custom marks can be added in the mark box.
+You can click the scale buttons to automatically calculate marks based on the weighting percentages, absolute, or actual points.
+Custom marks (even decimal points) can be added in the criterion mark and the awarded points boxes.
+If there are unmarked criteria, an indicator at the top will show how many criteria remain unmarked.

-4. In the Feedback tab, comments can be added by selecting a portion of the work.
-Click on Add to save a comment.
-Click ••• on the comment box to link the comment to a specific criterion from the rubric, edit or delete the comment thread.
+- In the Feedback tab, you can add feedback comments.
+Annotated comments can be added by selecting a portion of the work.
+Clicking the highlight would select the linked comment and vice versa.
+Click ••• on the comment box to edit, link, or unlink a comment to a specific criterion from the rubric.